 Whatever you're going through, call the Samaritans free anytime, from any phone on 116 123.
 They are available 24hours a day, 365 days a year.

 If you need medical support and feel it can't wait until your GP surgery re-opens you can call 111 - the NHS non-emergency number.
-It's free from any phone.
+They now have specialist mental health nurses who can support you.
+These nurses can support both adults and young people.
+NHS 111 is available 24 hours a day, 7 days a week and is free from any phone.

 If it's an emergency, call an ambulance using 999.